msse-2021-bootcamp/lessons/_episodes/01-11-pytest.md

 When we run `pytest`, it will look for directories and files which start with `test` or `test_`.
 It then looks inside of those files and executes any functions that begin with the word `test_`.
 This syntax lets pytest know that these functions are tests.
 If these functions do not result in an error, `pytest` counts the function as passing.
 If an error occurs, the test fails.

-Create a directory called `tests` in the top level of your project (the same directory as your `mcsim` folder).
+Create a directory called `tests` in your `mcsim` package.
 In your `tests` directory, create an empty file called `test_coord.py`.
 It is a good idea to separate your tests into different modules based on which python file you will be testing.

 Let's write a test for our `calculate_distance` function.